Matoxius/get-pic.py/README.md

 # get-pic.py

-Is a pyhton script to scrape pictures of a livestream/webcam
+is a pyhton script to scrape pictures of a livestream/webcam

 ---